napelli91/transportation-problem-gortools-python/README.md

 \sum_{d=1}^{D} x_{dl}^n \ge T_l^n \quad \forall l,n
 $$

+## 🔍 Understanding the Constraints

+1. Non-negativity
+  This condition states that all shipment quantities must be greater than or equal to zero.
+In practical terms, it simply means:
+    - You **cannot ship a negative number of units** of a product.
+    - Every decision variable $x_{dl}^n$ represents a real, physical shipment, so it must be zero or positive.
+  Without this constraint, the solver could try to "cheat" by using negative values to artificially reduce the total cost.

+2. Warehouse supply limit
+  This constraint ensures that the **total quantity shipped out of a warehouse** for a given product does not exceed the stock available at that warehouse:
+    - For each warehouse $d$ and product $n$, we sum all shipments from warehouse $d$ to every store $l$.
+    - That sum cannot be greater than the stock $S_d^n$.
+  Intuitively:
+    - You **cannot ship more units of a product than you physically have** in that warehouse.
+    - This models the **capacity / availability** of each warehouse for each product.

+3. Store demand cannot be exceeded
+  This constraint limits the **total quantity received by a store** for a given product so that it does not exceed its demand:
+    - For each store $l$ and product $n$, we sum all shipments coming from every warehouse $d$.
+    - That sum cannot be greater than the demand $T_l^n$.
+  This reflects situations where:
+    - A store has a **maximum demand or capacity** for a product.
+    - Sending more units than this would either be wasteful or infeasible (e.g., storage limits).

+4. Store demand must be satisfied
+  This condition enforces that **each store actually receives enough units** of each product to cover its demand:
+    - For each store $l$ and product $n$, the total incoming shipments from all warehouses must be at least $T_l^n$.
+  Taken together with constraint 3 ("cannot be exceeded"), this means:
+    - The total received must be **exactly equal** to the demand $T_l^n$ for each store and product.
+    - In other words, every store gets **precisely what it needs**, no more and no less.
+  These constraints as a whole guarantee that the solution is both **feasible in the real world** (no negative shipments, no exceeding stock, no oversupplying stores) and **aligned with business goals** (all customer demand is met).

 ## 🛠️ Implementation (Python + OR-Tools)

 The model is implemented using the **Google OR-Tools Linear Solver**.